• Skip to main content

 Wide image of multi layered rainbow cake with jelly beans on top.

-Yes, there are a lot of steps but they are all very simple!
+Yes, there are a lot of steps, but they are all very simple!
 You will need 6-inch baking pans, a mixing bowl, a stand or hand mixer, and a silicone spatula.

 1. Prep.
 Preheat your oven to 350°F (175°C) and lightly grease and flour your baking pans, or spray with non-stick baking spray.

 3. Add liquid ingredients.
-Pour 1 cup milk, ½ a cup of butter, 2 large eggs, and 2 teaspoons of vanilla extract directly into the well in the center of the dry ingredients and mix at medium speed for 2 minutes or until smooth.
+Pour 1 cup of milk, ½ a cup of butter, 2 large eggs, and 2 teaspoons of vanilla extract directly into the well in the center of the dry ingredients and mix at medium speed for 2 minutes or until smooth.

 4. Divide the batter.
 Separate the batter into 5 or 6 equal portions in small bowls and add gel food coloring to each one to create your desired colors.